Why are Americans skipping health insurance?

 - Shrinking networks

-According to Kaiser Family Foundation, record increases of people have health insurance coverage since ACA was enacted, brining Medicaid coverage to low-income people and Marketplace subsidies for individuals below 400% of the poverty level.
+According to Kaiser Family Foundation, record increases of people have health insurance coverage since ACA was enacted, bringing Medicaid coverage to low-income people and Marketplace subsidies for individuals below 400% of the poverty level.

 While coverage rates increased with the ACA, approximately 27.5 million under 65 went without coverage in 2016.
 A Gallup poll indicates that a slightly increased percentage of adults without health insurance has occurred since 2016.